maknahar/s3copy/README.md

 Config File is a map of input s3 bucket and detail to copy changes to destination.

-Function can take event from SQS as well if you have the source bucket put all event to a SQS.
+The function can take events from an SQS as well if source bucket put all event to an SQS.

-Function can take event from SQS where SQS is subscribe to a SNS and source bucket publish a message to SNS on every change.
+The function can take events from an SQS where SQS is subscribed to an SNS and source bucket publish a message to an SNS on every change.

 To Support SQS processing add SQS URL `sqs` and
 SQS region `sqsRegion` in the config file.
 Otherwise,